LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/README.md

 ## <a id="intro"></a>Introduction

-[Real-Time SDK (C# Edition)](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs ([GitHub](https://github.com/Refinitiv/Real-Time-SDK)) that aim to simplify development through a strong focus on ease of use and standardized access to a broad set of Refinitiv proprietary content and services via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.
+[Real-Time SDK (C# Edition)](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/refinitiv-real-time-csharp-sdk) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs ([GitHub](https://github.com/Refinitiv/Real-Time-SDK)) that aim to simplify development through a strong focus on ease of use and standardized access to LSEG Real-Time Platform via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.
 The capabilities range from low latency/high-performance APIs right through to simple streaming Web APIs.

 The RTSDK C# Edition can run on Windows, Oracle Linux Server, Red Hat Enterprise Server and Ubuntu Linux platforms.
 It supports the [Visual Studio 2022 IDE](https://visualstudio.microsoft.com/vs/) for the full features development experience but the IDE is available for Windows developers only.
 Fortunately, the RTSDK C# Edition also supports the cross-platform [.NET SDK 6](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-6) (aka .NET Core 6) framework and the [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) editor is available for all major OS platforms.
 Linux and Windows developers who are using the VS Code editor can implement the real-time streaming application with LSEG Real-Time platform using the RTSDK C# Edition.